pouya-racker/aks-workshop/application-ops/scaling/README.md

-# Scale an AKS cluster manually
+# Scale an AKS application

 ### Before you begin